kaz-utashiro/optex-glob/README.md

 correspond to files will be passed through as is.
 In this example, the command name and options remain as they are because no corresponding file exists.
-Be aware that the existence of a corresponding file could lead to confusing results.
+Be aware that the existence of a corresponding file for unexpected parameter could lead to confusing results.

 There are several unique options that are valid only for this module.